 The good news is that cloud giants like Google and Microsoft have become some of the world’s largest purchasers of clean power, accelerating the deployment of zero-carbon electricity.
 The bad news is that not all cloud providers have been as bold, and the true carbon cost of cloud computing is still opaque for most companies.

-Watershed helps many of the world’s fastest-growing technology companies—like Stripe, Shopify, and MongoDB—cut their emissions, including from cloud operations.
+Watershed helps many of the world’s fastest-growing technology companies—like Stripe and Shopify—cut their emissions, including from cloud operations.
 In this guide, we’re sharing what we’ve learned about calculating emissions from cloud providers and data centers, and about how to drive those emissions to zero.

 Technology companies run on data centers: sprawling facilities that house servers that store and process the information that makes up the internet.
 And it’s not just the tech industry: virtually all internet-era companies have growing needs for computing, hosted services, storage, and networking capacity.
 There are now millions of data centers globally, split across three basic operational structures: